MehdiChelh/Zoo/README.md

 # Zoo

-This repo is for self-education purposes.
+This repo is for my own educational purpose.

 Statistics, Data Science, Deep Learning, Reinforcement Learning and a hint of Actuarial Science.